min2ha/ukwa-site/content/target/37672/index.en.md

   "subject": "EU Referendum"
 }

-# Politics at Surrey: Achieving lift-off in the referendum

 The EU Referendum campaign has yet to catch the public’s interest fully.
 Indeed, it might not be pushing things too far to say that most people don’t really care.